Mother May I (band): Rise

 Swafford was followed on bass by Lars Gustaffson who had previously been in Titanic Love Affair.
 He would remain with the band for all of their touring for the next two years.
 Their debut album Splitsville was released on Valentine's Day of 1995.
 The album includes "Teenage Jesus", a song originally written during The Wolves period, but not included on that band's sole release.
-The band toured with Soul Asylum in June of 1995 including a stop at the WHFStival side stage and did an extensive UK tour as well.
+The band toured with Soul Asylum in June 1995 including a stop at the WHFStival side stage and did an extensive UK tour as well.

 Fall

 In December 1995, the band was dropped by Columbia Records and disbanded soon after.

 The band regrouped in 1997, but in an effort to start fresh, changed the name to Hundred Watt Halo.
 After only a few shows, the band reverted to its original name.
 Over the next few years, Mother May I continued to do occasional shows while writing material for their second album.
 Original bassist Graham McCulloch rejoined during this time.
 A sophomore album titled 33 1/3 was released in 1999 on SAM Records, a small label from Baltimore, Maryland.
 The album includes a re-recording of their 1994 holiday single "Breaking Up At X-Mas".

 In addition to gigging with Mother May I in support of their second album in 2000, both Hennessey and LeBourdais contributed to Dana Cerick's album My Heart You Break It You Buy It, with Hennessey performing guitar, piano and bass, and LeBourdais performing drums, percussion and background vocals.
 Hennessey also provided vocals for the alternative country band Red Star Brigade's album Telescope.

 By 2001 the band was dormant, with frontman Damon Hennessey having relocated to Chicago, Illinois.
 An album of old recordings, Demos 1990-1996, was released that year.